sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 Since Haskell is a lazy language, the very act of observing a variable value in a Haskell debugger means that you might evaluate a thunk that would ordinarily not be evaluated at that point of the program.
 Eagerly evaluated languages like Rust, C/C++, OCaml etc. don't suffer from this problem.
-So if you want to see what is in a variable you will disturb the program.
-(A bit like Quantum Mechanics but I digress :-) ).
+So if you want to see what is in a variable you will disturb the program (A bit like Quantum Mechanics where observing a variable affects the system!).
 Now, I love debuggers and to me this is another major issue for me with Haskell.
 You *could* do sophisticated things like evaluate the Haskell variable in rr "diversion session" that will essentially (unix) fork the program and not disturb the main program (BTW this would be an excellent project to do for Haskell).